 At the VA cemetery my eyes scanned row upon row of the same simple, white headstones (government issued).
 I thought about the difference between soldier grave sites and civilian cemeteries.

-Civilian cemeteries are cities of the dead, and like cities of the living, they’re filled with all kinds of colorful characters.
+Civilian cemeteries are cities of the dead, and like cities of the living they’re filled with a kaleidoscope of people from different backgrounds.
 You can see this easily just reading through some of the epitaphs on the headstones: “I told you I was sick,” and “I was hoping for a pyramid.”
 A gay veteran buried in a civilian cemetery had engraved on his headstone: “A Gay Vietnam Veteran, When I was in the military they gave me a medal for killing two men and a discharge for loving one.”

-Names, birth/death dates, and rank are basically the only thing carved on military tablets.
+Names, birth/death dates, and rank are typically the only thing carved on military tablets.
 I stood in front of a “Stephen” and a “Rita,” both corporals at one time.
 Neither appeared to have died in combat.
 I wondered what made them join the military.
-I don’t think many young people dream of becoming killing machines.
+I don’t think many young people enlist to become killing machines.
 Rather, they see being in the military as serving their country, or a way to get training in a specialized field without the expense and headache of college.
 Perhaps they like all the benefits military service offers, i.e. free funeral, burial, and memorial.

-Though people buried in the VA cemetery must have some military experience, it’s a mistake to think this time period of their life defined who they later became.
+Though people buried in the VA cemetery had military experience, this does not mean they made a career of the military–or even that it defined who they later became.

-I know a man and his wife who plan to be cremated and have their ashes scattered over the Memory Garden at the VA cemetery.
-And though it’s true the man served during the Viet Nam War era, after that his life took an entirely different path, marrying, moving to the West, and experiencing a long career in education.
+I know a man and his wife who plan to be cremated and have their ashes scattered over the Memory Garden at a VA cemetery.
+And though it’s true the man served during the Viet Nam War, after that, his life took an entirely different path.
+He married, moved out west, and had a long career as a teacher.

-Still, those early years of our lives and what happens to us does seem to have some lasting significance.
+What we did in our youthful years though, often has lasting significance.
 My son is a software developer, but every year or so he gathers together with a few of his Marine buddies to remember those crazy times at Camp Pendleton or stationed in Hawaii—just like college friends do when they look back on dorm life.
 I don’t know if my son’s even considered where he wants to be buried yet.
 People younger than fifty rarely do.
-No one wants to be accused of having a morbid fascination.
-But he has the option of a veteran’s burial—an option, by the way, I don’t have.
+These practical considerations are called morbid fascination in the young.
+But my son has the option of a veteran’s burial—a choice, by the way, I don’t have.

-Memorial Day is almost upon us and with it the VA cemetery, like cemeteries everywhere, will be covered with bouquets of irises, lilacs, and peonies.
-The flowers are beautiful and smell good, but I prefer somber, sedate lawns of green grass and hushed breezes, the cemetery—sans holiday.
-As we slowly drove out of the VA cemetery on Sunday, I thought of an old verse I saw once engraved on a colonial-era headstone in New England.
-Apparently, this poem was a popular Puritan epitaph, the words carved right under the skeletons and imps.
+This being the weekend before Memorial Day, the VA cemetery, like cemeteries everywhere, is beginning to be covered with colorful bouquets of flowers.
+The flowers are beautiful and smell good, but I prefer sedate lawns of green grass and hushed breezes, the cemetery without the holiday dressing.
+When we drove out of the VA cemetery, I thought of an old verse I saw once engraved on a colonial-era headstone in New England.
+Apparently, this poem was a popular Puritan epitaph, the words carved right under medieval skeletons and imps.
 Though meant to be foreboding, the poem instead gave me a sense of poignancy: the fleeting nature of our time on earth.

 “Remember me as you pass by,